 Native to Mexico.

-The flowers look like teacups sitting in saucers.
+The lightly fragrant flowers look like small tea cups sitting in saucers.
 Flowers start out greenish in color and turn to purple as they age.
 Occasionally plants will produce variegated flowers.
-Lightly fragrant.

-The fruit is a dry capsule that sits in the 'saucer'.
-Not ornamentally important.
+The fruit is a dry capsule that sits in the ‘saucer’.
+It is not ornamentally important.